Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 The steps commonly taken in a Git workflow include the following:

-1. Initializing Git in the Working Directory;
+1. Initializing Git in the working directory;
-2. Working on files in the Working Directory, then adding these to the Staging Area;
+2. Working on files in the working directory, then adding these to the staging area;
-3. Commmiting the changes from the Staging Area into the repo.
+3. Commmiting the changes from the staging area into the repo.

 Let's unpack each of these steps.